Ted's Hiking World Kuna Crest Lakes

 Bingaman Lake is so near, yet so far

 A big snowbank lies between me and the other side of the gully.
 After traversing as far as possible on the rocks, I steel myself and plunge out onto the white stuff.
-Walking sideways on a wet slope is rather more difficult than going up or down; so I make the lengthy crossing a bit easier by angling uphill.
+Walking sideways on a wet slope is rather more difficult than going up or down, so I make the lengthy crossing a bit easier by angling uphill.
 My lightweight boots also don't happen to be waterproof, but the snow is firm enough today that my feet remain dry.
 This is good.

 *

 Actually, this snow crossing has saved me a lot of hassle.
-With the winter adventure behind me, scrambling up the talus on the far slope is just a formality.
+With the winter adventure behind me, scrambling up the scree on the far slope is just a formality.
 At the top I am treated to yet another outstanding eastward vista.

 *

-Mount Gibbs on the left, 12773', and Peak 11819 on the right ⇔
+Mount Gibbs on the left and Peak 11819 on the right ⇔

 In the other direction is the next lake in the series, hanging just below the mountain crest.
 Its outlet is the creek that I had observed cascading down into Spillway Lake.